aidanreilly/man_synth/_drafts/spring-thing.md

 ## E.T wail home

-Feeding an LFO into a self oscillating filter is fun.
+Feeding an LFO into a filter teetering on the edge of self-oscillation is fun.
 It's even more fun when you feed that filter into some springs.
+Each component of this patch will need some teaking to find the sweet spots.
 <div class="mermaid">
 graph TD;
 A(LFO) --> B(Self-oscillating bandpass filter)